Unchosen relationships are relationships with family members who suffer from personality disorders.

 Learning to enforce boundaries takes practice and patience.
 Yet it can be done - and lead us to a healthier, happier life.
 You can read some more ideas on setting healthy boundaries in our boundaries section.

 There are distinct categories of non-personality-disordered individuals who call themselves “Unchosen”:

 Children forced to live in an environment where someone else is abused.

 Support for Unchosen's

-There is a section of our Support Forum dedicated to supporting people who find themselves in Unchosen Relationships - relationships with family members, parents, siblings who suffer from personality disorders.
+There are a number of forums on our Support Board dedicated to supporting people who find themselves in Unchosen Relationships with family members, parents, siblings & inlaws who suffer from personality disorders.